arjungarg07/Stackoverflow-Crawler/README.md

 # GrowthSchool Assignment

-Hey there, this is a Node.js based recursive question crawler, which harvests all questions on Stack Overflow with their encountered frequencies and stores them in the MySQL database.
+Hey there, This is a Node.js based recursive question crawler, which harvests all questions on Stack Overflow with their encountered frequencies and stores them in the MySQL database and in the CSV file as well.

 ## Demo Submission
 Youtube Link: https://www.youtube.com/watch?v=H6zzndSSEQM